MakePixelsWork/CoreBootstrap/README.md

 Back in 2014, I created CoreBootstrap for my own website projects.
 I needed a quick and easy method to up- or even downgrade between the different versions of Bootstrap, without having to constantly make changes, download newer/older versions or worse... get annoyed with the stupid CLI.

 CoreBootstrap is build to work on any OS, right out of the box.
-Copy it to a new project, remove redundant versions, follow some of the pre-defined settings, or initiate a compiler for only one (1)file... and you are good to go!
+Copy it to a new project, remove redundant versions, follow some of the pre-defined settings, or initiate a compiler for only 1 file... and you are good to go!

 ### MIT Licence
 Since Bootstrap itself is released under an MIT License, I've released my CoreBootstrap under the same, all in good faith.
 There is no copyright infringement intended.